Building and programming an application

 west build -b build_target

 See Board names for more information on the supported boards and build targets.
-To reuse an existing build directory for building another application for another board or build target, pass
+The board targets supported for a given application are always listed in its requirements section.

 After running the